 The Batman begins.
-The next Hollywood blockbuster incarnation of the Dark Knight started filming this week with Robert Pattinson, the Twilight teen dream turned indie super star of The Lighthouse and Good Time, taking the lead role of Bruce Wayne, the billionaire businessman who fights crime under cover of night as Batman.
+The next Hollywood blockbuster incarnation of the Dark Knight started filming in January 2020 with Robert Pattinson, the Twilight teen dream turned indie super star of The Lighthouse and Good Time, taking the lead role of Bruce Wayne, the billionaire businessman who fights crime under cover of night as Batman.
 Much has been kept close to the vest — or in the case of Bats, close to the cowl — but we continue to unearth pieces of intel, some of which come by way of director Matt Reeves, the filmmaker behind the Planet of the Apes prequel films.

 Here’s what we know so far.

 No formal plot synopsis has been revealed by Warner Bros., but reports going around at the time of Pattinson’s casting suggested this won’t be an origin story.
 (We’ve had plenty of those already.)